DrRenuwa/FlappyBird/README.md

 # Flappy Bird
-This is just a replica.
-The original game idea is not by me.
+This is just Darren's version of the game.
+The original idea is not by me.

 Created mostly Javascript and HTML5